rfennell/AzurePipelines/Extensions/DevTestLab/privacy.md

 # Privacy Policy
-This privacy statement lkslslslsllsexplains many of the data collection and use practices for this extension.
-This isn't intended to be an exhaustive list and does only apply to this extension.
+This privacy statement explains many of the data collection and use practices for this extension.
+This isn't intended to be an exhaustive list and does only apply to this extension.to this extension.
 ## Security of Your Information
 We are committed to protecting the security of your information.
 No data is stored by the extension.
 ## Data for Quality and Reliability Improvments